-The internal standard used in a qNMR purity assignment should comply as far as possible with the criteria described above regarding composition, physical characteristics, inertness, solubility, impurity profile and relative hydrogen content by mass.
-In addition in order to establish traceability of the result of the qNMR assignment to the SI, the material should comply with the requirements of a reference measurement standard, and in particular a reference material, as defined in the International Vocabulary of Metrology
+The internal standard used in qNMR must comply as far as possible with the criteria described in the Introduction regarding composition, physical characteristics, inertness, solubility, impurity profile and suitability for accurate gravimetry.
+In addition in order to establish traceability of the result of the qNMR assignment to the SI, the material should comply with the requirements of a reference measurement standard, and in particular a reference material, as defined in the International Vocabulary of Metrology (VIM).